 Americans undergo an enormous number of scans each year.
-It is estimated that over 80 million CT scans are performed annually.
+Experts estimate that over 80 million CT scans are performed annually.
 That doesn’t include other scans such as coronary angiography, arthrography or myelography.
-It is not uncommon for a physician to order contrast media be injected during the X-ray exposure to enhance the clarity of the images and help with the diagnosis.
+Physicians often order contrast media to be injected during the X-ray exposure to enhance the clarity of the images and help with the diagnosis.
 There is, however, a downside to using contrast containing iodine for scans.
 A big dose of iodine can trigger HYPERthyroidism or HYPOthyroidism.
 In other words, contrast material used in CT scans and X-ray images can knock your thyroid out of whack.
 Moreover, kidneys may also suffer as a result of such iodine exposure.
 Is there a way to protect the kidneys?

 Hyperthyroidism After Iodine:

 Q. I injured my shoulder and two months later I had an arthrogram with iodine dye.
 Now I have heart palpitations, anxiety, dizziness and adrenaline rushes from hyperthyroidism.

 I have seen an endocrinologist for the hyperthyroidism.
 She said I’ll need to wait six months after the arthrogram to be tested for excess thyroid.
 If my blood test doesn’t normalize, I may need to take methimazole.
 This drug can have serious side effects.
 Am I right that the iodine dye is probably to blame for my hyperthyroidism?